niklaus2019/niklaus2019/README.md

 - 🌱 I’m currently learning AI and Java
 - 👯 I’m looking to collaborate on projects with Big Data
-- 📫 How to reach me: khon_ni@hanmail.net
+- 📫 How to reach me: khon_ni@mail.ru

 # About